autocrypt/autocrypt/doc/level1.rst

 Secret key protection at rest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The MUA MAY protect the secret key with a password, But it SHOULD NOT
+The MUA MAY protect the secret key with a password, but it SHOULD NOT
 require the user to enter it each time they send or receive a mail.
 All encrypted outgoing messages MUST be signed, so if the user has to
 enter the password for both reading and sending mail, this introduces